Dampfziegelei und Tonwarenfabrik Gail

-In July 1929 a large fire destroyed the ring kiln building and the processing plant.
+In July 1929, a large fire destroyed the ring kiln building and the processing plant.
 The damage was repaired as early as 1930 and most parts of the building were rebuilt.
 A year later, the demand for Gail products decreased again due to the financial situation in the country.
-During the Second World War there were again difficulties in the company due to shortage of raw materials.
-In 1944 almost all the facilities were destroyed by an air raid.
+During the Second World War, there were again difficulties in the company due to a shortage of raw materials.
+In 1944, almost all the facilities were destroyed by an air raid.
 However, the plant was able to start production slowly as early as 1947.

 After the death of Georg Gail, his son-in-law Walter Rumpf took over management, supported by the ceramic specialist Walter Pohl and later by his son Fritz Pohl.
 The company expanded and soon owned six plants, including one in Brazil since 1972.

 At the end of the 1980s, the company ran into financial difficulties again.
 As a result, the majority of the ceramics sector was taken over by the leading Japanese ceramics manufacturer Inax, which a little later merged with Boitzenburg AG in Mecklenburg.
 The new company Boizenburg Gail Inax AG had to file for bankruptcy in 1997, which affected around 350 employees at its headquarters.
 In 1999, the company was taken over by Staloton Keramik GmbH & Co.
 KG from Velpe.